-- An FHA loan can be used to purchase any multifamily home of up to 4-units.
+- With an FHA loan, you can buy any multifamily home with up to four units.

-- FHA loans make purchasing property as a first-time buyer a lot easier since they require a significantly lower down payment and credit scores as low as 500.
+- FHA loans make it much easier for first-time buyers to buy a home because they don’t require as much of a down payment and allow credit scores as low as 500.

-- An essential requirement for getting approved for an FHA loan for multifamily homes is that you have to reside in the property you plan on purchasing for at least 12 months.
+- One of the most important requirements for getting an FHA loan for a multifamily home is that you have to live in the property you want to buy for at least a year.

-In this article, we’re going to shed more light on FHA loans and how they can be used for purchasing multifamily homes.
-We’ll talk about their standard requirements so you’ll know exactly how to get approved.
+In this article, we’ll talk more about FHA loans and how they can be used to buy homes with more than one unit.
+We’ll talk about their standard requirements so you know how to get approved.

-We’ll also highlight the multiple applications of an FHA loan; its advantages, and how you can get started on the journey to get one yourself.
-After reading through you should be able to make an informed decision, and ultimately save up on the cost of buying a house.
+We’ll also talk about the different ways an FHA loan can be used, its benefits, and how you can start the process to get one for yourself.
+After reading this, you should be able to make an informed decision and save money on the cost of buying a house.

 To qualify for an FHA multifamily loan you need to meet certain standard requirements that are set by the Federal Housing Administration (FHA).
-The FHA is a government-backed agency that provides mortgage insurance on loans that are made by FHA-approved lenders.
+The FHA is a government-backed agency that insures loans made by lenders who are approved by the FHA.

 Here are the requirements of an FHA multifamily loan: